julianmelero/TypeScript/README.md

     * Connect to Web API
     * Main 3.
 CRUD from API
 16. Generics
-17. Generics Class
+    * Generics Class
-18. Generic Methods
+    * Generic Methods
+17. Decorators

 ## What are DTOs?
 When you shouldn't send id or other param like created at, we can omit this, for example, in mongodb or in RDB.